pythonarcade/arcade/CONTRIBUTING.md

 2. [Installed git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 3. [Forked the repo on GitHub](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository)
 4. [Cloned your fork locally](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository)
-5. Changed into your local clone in the terminal
+5. Changed into your local copy of the arcade directory in the terminal

 [Creating & using a virtual environment](https://docs.python.org/3/library/venv.html#creating-virtual-environments)
 is also strongly recommended.

 ## Installing Arcade in Editable Mode

-To install all necessary project dependencies, run this command in your terminal from inside the top level of the arcade directory:
+To install all necessary development dependencies, run this command in your terminal from inside the top level of the arcade directory:

 ```shell